 Generally, the Claims Administrator will pay its portion of the Allowable Amount and you will pay your Cost Share.
 If there is a payment dispute between the Claims Administrator and a Participating Provider over Covered Services you receive, the Participating Provider must resolve that dispute with the Claims Administrator.
 You are not required to pay for the Claims Administrator's portion of the Allowable Amount.
 You are only required to pay your Cost Share for those services.

 Non-Participating Providers do not agree to accept the Allowable Amount as payment in full for Covered Services.
 When you see a Non-Participating Provider, you are responsible for:

-- Your Cost Share;

-- All charges over the Allowable Amount; and
+- Your Cost Share: and - All charges over the Allowable Amount.

-- Charges for services above any maximum Benefit allowance.